Maskalito/TaskPro/README.md

-# Form app
+# TaskPro

-Welcome to this repository where i have coded my form app!
-This is a web application built with Python Flask.
+Welcome to TaskPro, a basic task manager built with Python Flask!
+The goal of this project was learning python and the flask package to create a cool web app.
+This app manages user registration and adding and deleting tasks.

 ## Prerequisites